ForestMars/Zorobot/readme.md

 Zorobot runs cleanly on bare metal, which can be used for development.
 To deploy to a bare metal server for production, you currently have to roll your own install script as it is not included with the 0.1 release.  **\m/**

+## MULTIHOST

+#### The manual way:
+Given you know the IP addresses for each of your host machines:
+1. Add them to the environment (config/env.yml)
+2. Copy docker-compose and Docker file to target hosts.
+3. Run docker-compose with service name as argument on each respective host.
+#### The Swarm way:
+1. Designate one host as Swarm manager and run
+  `docker swarm init`
+This will generate a join-token which your other nodes can use to join the swarm with `docker swarm join`

 ## RUN

 Assuming you have a working environment definition file in the `env` directory, simply run `docker-compose up`.
 (This ofc assumes you have root permissions or have added your user to the docker group.
 I got 99 problems son, but permissions ain't one.)
 To start an individual service, specify it as the target of docker-compose: